Efficient flexible boundary conditions for long dislocations: Construction of

-In the second step we construct the partition $P$ of the $\scH$-matrix from the two cluster trees $T(I_\p)$ and $T(I_\ipl)$.
-To that end, we iteratively retrieve elements $t \in T(I_\p)$ and $s \in T(I_\ipl)$ (i.e., subsets of the index sets) to form a potential matrix block $t \times s$ and assess its admissibility for being low-rank, starting from level 0.
-From the smoothness of the lattice Green function \eqref{eq:impl.smoothness} it can be deduced that the admissibility criterion must be (cf. \citep{borm_introduction_2003})
+In \textbf{Step\;2}, we construct the partition $P$ of the $\scH$-matrix from the two cluster trees $T(\lat^\p)$ and $T(\lat^\ipl)$.
+To that end, we iteratively retrieve elements $t \in T(\lat^\p)$ and $s \in T(\lat^\ipl)$ (i.e., subsets of the index sets) to form a potential matrix block $t \times s$ and assess its admissibility for being low-rank, starting from level 0.
+From \citep{borm_introduction_2003}, it follows that a good admissibility criterion that accounts for the smoothness of the lattice Green function \eqref{eq:impl.smoothness} is

+with $\gamma$\,$>$\,$0$, since the singular values of matrix blocks $t\times s$ fulfilling \eqref{eq:impl.geom_adm} decay exponentially with their distance (see, e.g., \citep{bebendorf_hierarchical_2008}).
+In \eqref{eq:impl.geom_adm}, $s^+$ and $s^-$ correspond to the same index set as $s$, but associated with atoms from the neighboring periodic images, $\operatorname{diam}(t),\operatorname{diam}(s')$ denote the diameters of the index sets $t$ and $s'$, and $\operatorname{dist}(t, s')$ is the distance between the centroids of $t$ and $s'$.
+The criterion \eqref{eq:impl.geom_adm} must in principle be checked for all possible combinations $t\times s$.
+Such an algorithm is schematically illustrated in Figure \ref{fig:hmat_example} (c) for constructing an admissible partition of the matrix \eqref{eq:impl.4x4_matrix} (Figure \ref{fig:hmat_example} (d)).
+Checking \eqref{eq:impl.geom_adm} in this way has, however, quadratic complexity and thus becomes expensive if the cluster trees are large.
+Figure \ref{fig:hmat_example} (c) therefore only serves for illustration purposes---in practice more efficient algorithms exist that, e.g., replace $t$ and $s$ with supersets for which $\operatorname{diam}(t), \operatorname{diam}(s)$ and $\operatorname{dist}(t, s)$ are cheaper to evaluate, such as bounding boxes (see, e.g., example 2.2 in \citep{borm_introduction_2003}).